nanomsg/nng/README.md

 ## Supported Platforms

-NNG supports Linux, macOS, Windows (Vista or better), illumos, Solaris, FreeBSD, Android, and iOS.
+NNG supports Linux, macOS, Windows, illumos, Solaris, FreeBSD, Android, and iOS.
+It is regularly tested against macOS, Windows, OmniOS, Ubuntu, and FreeBSD.
 Most other POSIX platforms should work out of the box but have not been tested.
 Very old versions of otherwise supported platforms might not work.

 Officially, NNG only supports operating systems that are supported by their vendors.
-For example, Windows versions 8.1 and lower are no longer officially supported.
+For example, Windows versions 8.1 and lower are no longer officially supported, and macOS versions predating Ventura are no longer officially supported.
+Very old versions of systems may or may not work, and we will generally expend no effort trying to make an unsupported system function.
+We generally only test relatively recent versions of supported systems.

 ## Requirements

-To build this project, you will need a C99 compatible compiler and [CMake](http://www.cmake.org) version 3.15 or newer.
+To build this project, you will need a C11 compatible compiler and [CMake](http://www.cmake.org) version 3.15 or newer.

 We recommend using the [Ninja](https://ninja-build.org) build